Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 Greek food is the most kid-friendly cuisine in Europe.
 Most kids will eat:

-• Souvlaki - grilled meat on a stick or in pita, 4 euros
+• Souvlaki - grilled meat on a stick or in pita, €4

-• Greek salad - cucumber, tomato, feta, bread - skip the olives for picky kids
+• Greek salad - cucumber, tomato, feta, bread.
+Skip the olives for picky kids.

 • Saganaki - fried cheese.
 Sometimes flaming.
 Always a hit.